-• Develop Syllabi and ensure all objectives align with the CADP Program Design Plan, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.).
-The syllabus includes: purpose and description of course, course objectives, listing of graded learning activities, and weekly lesson objectives, student learning outcomes, overview, learning activities and assignments.
-Note: use the CADP Syllabus template (see Attachment 8).
+Develop Syllabi and ensure all objectives align with the CADP Program Design Plan, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.).
+The syllabus includes: purpose and description of course, course objectives, listing of graded learning activities, and weekly

-- Develop lesson plans.
+- lesson objectives, student learning outcomes, overview, learning activities and assignments.
+Note: use the CADP Syllabus template (see Attachment 8). - Develop lesson plans.
 Note: use the CADP Lesson Plan template (see Attachment 9). - Develop Curriculum Plan.
-Note: use the CADP Curriculum Plan template (see Attachment 7). - Infuse Air Force Civilian centric learning throughout all content. - Use data mining from other AF Civilian Courses to inform content. - Design appropriate student engagement and delivery methodologies. - Use a learner centered approach for course design (see par.
+Note: use the CADP Curriculum Plan template (see Attachment 7). - Infuse Air Force Civilian centric learning throughout all content. - Use data mining from other DAF Civilian Courses to inform content. - Design appropriate student engagement and delivery methodologies. - Use a learner centered approach for course design (see par.
 6.6). - Update and complete a new Course Hour Tracker each time the course is taught to ensure it meets the appropriate standards for credit hours. - Follow the timeline for faculty of record and ISD for course development (see par.
-6.8). - Set up End of Course Surveys for each section and provide the links back to the faculty of record so the faculty of record can load them in all sections. - Work with the ISD and contractor for Canvas to ensure all course content is uploaded and designed as intended.
-Note: the ISD will work with the contractor for Canvas to upload content and assessments but the faculty of record will need to verify it is designed as intended and work with the Canvas contractor to make any changes that may be required. - Orient contingent faculty to course materials. - The Faculty of Record will oversee contingent faculty in three ways: 1) Along with the Associate Dean, the Faculty of Record may conduct an initial evaluation of contingent faculty during the first course the member teaches using the AETC IMT 620 Academic Instructor Monitoring Checklist or a similar locally developed product tailored for the online environment.
+6.8). - Obtain End of Course Survey links for each section and provide the links to the faculty in all sections. - Ensure all course content, learning activities, etc. are uploaded and designed as intended within Canvas.
+The faculty of record for each course has full responsibility to ensure Canvas is ready for students and address any challenges within Canvas that may arise or submit tickets for resolution. - Orient contingent faculty to course materials. - The Faculty of Record will oversee contingent faculty in three ways: 1) Along with the Associate Dean, the Faculty of Record may conduct an initial evaluation of contingent faculty during the first course the member teaches using the AETC IMT 620 Academic Instructor Monitoring Checklist or a similar locally developed product tailored for the online environment.
 Additional evaluations will be conducted periodically not to exceed 1 year.
 2) Review the weekly feedback provided by students and address any potential improvement areas.
 3) Review the end of course feedback provided by students and address any potential improvement areas. - Coordinate with instructors to provide course specific student advising as needed to mitigate academic issues with appropriate remediation or referral recommendations.
 Counsel students in the areas of performance, deportment, attitude, or participation.
 If the instructor is unable to connect with the student or supervisor after following the appropriate steps under "instructor responsibilities" they should notify you.
 Review the student issue and if unable to resolve within 2 weeks of the original date the student missed an assignment/webinar, notify the Associate Dean and the Dean, Academic Affairs.